localhostd3veloper/noobjs/README.md

 ### Not Defined

-When JS tries to find a variable that was not found in the initial scan it gives the. imlpies that there was not memory allocated to the variable.
+When JS tries to find a variable that was not found in the initial scan it gives the. implies that there was not memory allocated to the variable.

-#### Eg - `Not Defined`
+#### Eg `Not Defined`

 ```javascript
 var a = 10;
 console.log(x); //here x is not defined in the scope
 ```

-<span style="color:red;">`ReferenceError: x is not defined` </span>
+`ReferenceError: x is not defined`

 ## Temporal Dead Zone -